Trevor Mack: Red Bull Crashed Ice World Championships

-Psychedelic Plant Medicine Activism
+Psychedelic plant medicine activism

 Mack has credited his latest film work on his experiences with Psychedelic plant medicine, namely psilocybin mushrooms, LSD, and Yopo.

 On June 20, 2021, Mack was invited to speak about alongside famed author and professor Wade Davis, plant medicine teacher Jazmin Pirozek, and Kim Haxton for the inaugural World Psychedelics Day, which featured an eclectic roster of talks with speakers such as Dr. Dennis McKenna, Paul Stamets, Dr. Gabor Mate, Dr. Andrew Weil, and Alex and Allyson Grey.
 The panel Mack spoke to was titled 'Indigenous Sovereignty & Plant Medicines'.

 In the same year, Mack was named as one of two indigenous advisors for the Canadian Psychedelic Association of Canada.

-Political Life
+Political life

 In April 2023, Mack led the initiative to bring together several Tsilhqot'in delegates to the Brooklyn Museum to reconvene with several Tsilhqot'in sacred baskets.
 The baskets were taken from the Tsilhqot'in territory in an expedition in 1905 which were then eventually sold to the Brooklyn Museum.
 The process of bringing the baskets back to the Tsilhqot'in people is currently underway.

+In March 2025, Mack was duly elected as councillor of his home community of Tl'etinqox, making him one of the youngest elected leaders within the Tsilhqot'in nation.